 The Heart of Warcraft Lore

 The World of Warcraft Cinematic Quest Guide and Northrend Atlas are meant to immortalize the story behind the fall of Arthas.
-I re-launched Game Sports Realm on July 4th, 2014 and dusted off the thousands of screenshots I took several years ago.
+I re-launched Gamer Tribute on July 4th, 2014 and dusted off the thousands of screenshots I took several years ago.
 These quests are presented as a stylized narrative with Vikstone acting as the central protagonist.
-Over 50 different players from the Terokkar realm make “guest appearances” throughout the story.
+Over 50 different players from the Terokkar realm make ‘guest appearances’ throughout the story.

 If I could describe in one sentence what this project really is, I would call it an online graphic novel.
-If one wanted to look back on his favorite quests from World of Warcraft and watch them play out live as they actually took place many years ago, then he need not look further.
-Vikstone’s tale of revenge against the Lich King was epic, violent, and each subsequent zone grew even more complex as I learned new techniques in taking these screenshots.
+If one wanted to look back on his favorite quests from World of Warcraft and watch them play out live as they actually took place many years ago, then this is it.
+Vikstone’s tale of revenge against the Lich King was epic and each new zone grew even more complex.
 The character of Vikstone is heavily influenced by Kratos from the God of War series and Mace Windu, as portrayed in the novel, Shatterpoint.

 - Borean Tundra